Buying a home - the timeline

 You're almost ready to exchange contracts, which means you need to get your deposit to your solicitor.
 It's easiest to spend the couple of weeks before marshalling your deposit money into one bank account (or two if you've more than an £85,000 deposit, so it's all protected under the UK savings safety scheme).

-Banks don't usually allow you to move more than £10,000 out of an account per day, so if you want to move more than this, you'll need to call your bank and arrange a CHAPS payment to your solicitor.
+Most banks don't usually allow you to move more than £25,000 out of an account per day (some have higher limits, while Nationwide's is £10,000) so if you want to move more than this, you'll need to call your bank and arrange a CHAPS payment to your solicitor.

 A CHAPS payment (it stands for Clearing House Automated Payment System) is usually made the same day.
 You'll need to pay your bank between £20 and £35 per CHAPS payment, so factor this into your costs.